IBM/couchbackup/README.md

 The library exports two main functions:

 1. `backup` - backup from a database to a writable stream.
-2. `restore` - restore from a readable stream to a database.
+2. `restore` - restore from a readable stream to an empty database.

 ### Examples